SamSteele01/rocky-branch-led/docs/bluetooth.md

 ### sensors

-distance
+Data flows from peripherals to central.
+Central then relays conditionally.

-velocity
+- distance & velocity

-motion

-direction
+- motion & direction

-ambient light
+- ambient light

 ### effects

+Data flows from central to peripherals.

-effect id ( what effect to currently be running )
+- effect id ( what effect to currently be running )

-clock sync event ( get all fixtures on the same timing )
+- clock sync event ( get all fixtures on the same timing )

-abstract ( x, y grid for the whole tunnel, either boolean values, or a single Uint8 (0 - 255) )
+- ?? abstract ( x, y grid for the whole tunnel, either boolean values, or a single Uint8 (0 - 255) )

 > May be better to have each device calculate their section of the tunnel.